 Marine Sea Grant Events:

-News Release for 2013 Pine Island Sound Scallop Search
+Information & Registration for 2014 Pine Island Sound Scallop Search

 The Lee County Sea Grant program develops comprehensive needs-based educational program in areas such as: